wlg0005/neumorphism/_posts/2021-04-24-HTB Cyber Apocalypse 2021 Writeups.md

 ![](/assets/img/writeups/HTBCyberApocalypse2021/Invitation%20Writeup.002.png)

 Because of the `.docm` extension we know that this document contains embedded macros, which are often used by attackers to [execute malicious code](https://attack.mitre.org/techniques/T1137/001/).
-And it appears that the document is trying to [social engineer](https://attack.mitre.org/techniques/T1204/002/) the user into clicking the "Enable Editing" and "Enable Content" which would allow the macros to execute.
+And it appears that the document is trying to [social engineer](https://attack.mitre.org/techniques/T1204/002/) the user into clicking the "Enable Editing" and "Enable Content" buttons which would allow the macros to execute.

-With this in mind, we can click "Enable Editing" since this will not actually execute the macros, and then check out what macros exist:
+With this in mind, we can click "Enable Editing" since this will not actually execute the macros, and then check out which macros exist:

 ![](/assets/img/writeups/HTBCyberApocalypse2021/Invitation%20Writeup.003.png)